paul-buerkner/paul-buerkner.github.io/publications/index.md

 ## in press
 * Nalborczyk, L., Batailler, C., Loevenbruck H., Vilain, A., & **Bürkner P. C.** (in press).
 An Introduction to Bayesian Multilevel Models Using brms: A Case Study of Gender Effects on Vowel Variability in Standard Indonesian. *Journal of Speech, Language, and Hearing Research*.
+* Forthmann, B., **Bürkner P. C.**, Benedek, M., Szardenings, C., & Holling, H. (in press).
+[A New Perspective on the Multidimensionality of Divergent Thinking Tasks](https://psyarxiv.com/tvzs6/). *Frontiers in Psychology: Cognition*.

 ## 2019